Freeport, New York: 1900–1939: expansion

 In the late 19th century, Freeport was the summer resort of wealthy politicians, publishers, and so forth.
 At the time, travel from Freeport to New York City required a journey of several hours on a coal-powered train, or an even more arduous automobile trip on the single-lane Merrick Road.

 According to Elinor Smith, the arrival of Diamond Jim Brady and Lillian Russell around the start of the 20th century marked the beginning of what by 1914 would become an unofficial theatrical artists' colony, especially of vaudeville performers.
 Freeport's population was largest in the summer season, during which most of the theaters of the time were closed and performers left for cooler climes.
 Some had year-round family homes in Freeport.
 Leo Carrillo and Victor Moore were early arrivals, later joined by Fannie Brice, Trixie Friganza, Sophie Tucker, Harry Ruby, Fred Stone, Helen Broderick, Moran and Mack, Will Rogers, Bert Kalmar, Richard Whiting, Harry von Tilzer, Rae Samuels, Belle Baker, Grace Hayes, Pat Rooney, Duffy and Sweeney, the Four Mortons, McKay and Ardine, and Eva Tanguay.
 Buster Keaton, W. C. Fields, and many other theatrical performers who did not own homes there were also frequent visitors.

-A 1910s postcard of the Crystal Lake Hotel.

 Several of Freeport's actors gathered together as the Long Island Good Hearted Thespian Society (LIGHTS), with a clubhouse facing onto Great South Bay.
 LIGHTS presented summer shows in Freeport from the mid-1910s to the mid-1920s.
 LIGHTS also sponsored a summertime "Christmas Parade", featuring clowns, acrobats, and once even some borrowed elephants.
 It was held at this unlikely time of year because the theater people were all working during the real Christmas season.
 A Coney Island–style amusement park called Playland Park thrived from the early 1920s until the early 1930s but was destroyed by a fire on June 28, 1931.

-With the resurgence of the Ku Klux Klan on Long Island in the 1920s many villages in Nassau and Suffolk counties were the focal point of Klan activity.
+With the resurgence of the Ku Klux Klan on Long Island in the 1920s, many villages in Nassau and Suffolk counties were the focal point of Klan activity.
 According to a story in Newsday detailing the history of Long Island,often, respected clergymen and public officials openly supported the Klan and attended its rallies.
 On Sept.
 20, 1924, for instance, the Klan drew 30,000 spectators to a parade through Freeport – with the village police chief, John M. Hartman, leading a procession of 2,000 robed men.... the founding of one of Long Island's first klaverns, in Freeport, was memorialized on Sept.
 8, 1922, in the Daily Review, which carried a banner headline about the meeting at Mechanics Hall on Railroad Avenue.
 About 150 new members were greeted by seven robed Klansmen.